Contrasting EVI Industries (EVI) & The Competition

 |$58.98 million

-EVI Industries’ rivals have higher revenue and earnings than EVI Industries.
-EVI Industries is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+EVI Industries’ competitors have higher revenue and earnings than EVI Industries.
+EVI Industries is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

+EVI Industries has a beta of 0.88, meaning that its share price is 12% less volatile than the S&P 500.
+Comparatively, EVI Industries’ competitors have a beta of 1.16, meaning that their average share price is 16% more volatile than the S&P 500.

-This is a summary of current ratings for EVI Industries and its rivals, as provided by MarketBeat.com.
+This is a breakdown of current recommendations and price targets for EVI Industries and its competitors, as reported by MarketBeat.

 |Sell Ratings